Linuxfabrik/lfops/roles/hetzner_vm/README.md

 # Ansible Role linuxfabrik.lfops.hetzner_vm

-This role creates and manages servers (virtual machines) and volumes on [Hetzner](https://www.hetzner.com/)
+This role creates and manages servers (virtual machines) and volumes at the [Hetzner console](https://console.hetzner.cloud)

 * Installs the VM with the provided t-shirt-size / flavor / server-type (or removes it)
 * Turns Hetzner backups on/off